Jesse Ventura: Political positions as governor

 During the first part of his administration, Ventura strongly advocated for land-use reform and substantial mass transit improvements, such as light rail.

 During another trade mission to Cuba in the summer of 2002, he denounced the United States embargo against Cuba, saying the embargo affected the Cuban public more than it did its government.

 Ventura greatly disapproved of some of the events at the 2002 memorial for Senator Paul Wellstone, his family, and others who died in a plane crash on October 25, 2002.
 Ventura said, "I feel used.
 I feel violated and duped over the fact that the memorial ceremony turned into a political rally".
 He left halfway through the controversial speech made by Wellstone's best friend, Rick Kahn.
 Ventura had initially planned to appoint a Democrat to Wellstone's seat, but instead appointed Dean Barkley to represent Minnesota in the Senate until Wellstone's term expired in January 2003.
-Barkley was succeeded by Norm Coleman, who won the seat against Walter Mondale, who replaced Wellstone as the Democratic nominee a few days before the election.
+Barkley was succeeded by Norm Coleman, who won the seat against Walter Mondale, who replaced Wellstone as the Democratic nominee after Wellstone died a few days before the election.

 Ventura, who ran on a Reform Party ticket and advocated for a greater role for third parties in American politics, is highly critical of both Democrats and Republicans.
 He has called both parties "monsters that are out of control", concerned only with "their own agendas and their pork."

 In his book Independent Nation, political analyst John Avlon calls Ventura a radical centrist thinker and activist.